philipp-michelfeit/Design-Patterns/README.md

 - [x] Depend upon abstractions.
 Do not depend upon concrete classes. ( Dependency Inversion )
 - [x] Talk only to your immediate friends. ( Principle of least knowledge )
 - [x] Don't call us, we call you. ( Hollywood Principle )
+- [x] A class should have only one reason to change. ( Single Responsibility Principle )

 ## OO Patterns